-Sara A. Buxton, M.A., Co-Director
+Sara A. Buxton, MA, LPC, Director

 Sara Buxton is a graduate of the Adler School of Professional Psychology where she received her Masters in Counseling Psychology with a specialization in Sport and Health Psychology.
 She is provisionally certified by the Association of Applied Sport Psychology, one of the few among a small number of certified consultants in the state of Illinois.
 Her masters training included, working with adolescents and adults in weight management, adjusting to healthy lifestyles, athletic challenges for amateurs and high school athletes and an array of clinical work in depression and anxiety.
 Read More >>

-Kristina Pecora, Psy.D.
+Kristina Pecora, Psy.D., Clinical Director

 Dr. Pecora is a licensed clinical psychologist in Illinois, working in private practice since 2008.
 As a cognitive-behavioral therapist, she specializes in Health Psychology, and treats a wide range of adolescent and adult complaints and comorbidities, including anxiety, depression, couples/relationship issues, culture/diversity issues, work-life balance, and life transitions.
 Kristina has most recently received training in Acceptance and Commitment Therapy (ACT), and enjoys incorporating mindfulness techniques and hypnosis with her clients to expand their experience of life.
 Read More >>